Use this ITR-2 checklist for AY 2026-27 when salary taxpayers have capital gains, more complex income, foreign assets, or ITR-1 exclusions.

 - Assuming the portal prefill is complete without checking it against broker statements and the AIS.

 The costliest errors in ITR filings tend to involve the wrong route, not just a wrong number.
-A revised return, rectification request, AIS feedback, ITR-U, demand response, and notice reply are separate instruments.
+For ITR-2, a revised return, rectification request, AIS feedback, ITR-U, demand response, and notice reply are separate instruments.
 Using one when you need the other creates additional problems.

 - Capital gains trading guide